synsense/sinabs/README.md

 ```
 pip install sinabs
 ```
+Checkout our quick instructional on how to create a project based on `sinabs` within a virtual environment using [pyenv+pipenv](https://sinabs.ai/howto/python_pyenv_pipenv.html)

 If you want to develop or have access to source code of sinabs, download the package from the git repository: